 - Foul-smelling urine

-- Fever or chills typically occurs where there is an infection present
+- Fever or chills typically occur where there is an infection present

 - Pain radiating from the lower abdomen and groin, or in the back below the ribs

 - Nausea or vomiting